“You never get a second chance to make a first impression.”

 In the case of a senior living community, a positive first impression can mean the difference between a prospective resident and their family leaving a tour disappointed, or saying, “I could see Mom living here.”

-One striking example of a first impression transformation story is Laurel Circle, a continuing care retirement community in Bridgewater, New Jersey.
+Another community contemplating a facelift was Laurel Circle, a continuing care retirement community in Bridgewater, New Jersey.
 Laurel Circle has reinvented itself within its market, both through updating its image and increasing the services provided.
-After switching to management by Life Care Services, Laurel Circle decided it was time to change their image, and hired Hord Coplan Macht (HCM) to help.
+After switching to management by Life Care Services, Laurel Circle decided it was time to change their image, and brought on HCM to help.

 HCM worked alongside Laurel Circle leadership and residents to determine the best course of action for the community, eventually planning extensive interior renovations and several future expansions.
-The first phase of renovations was completed in the Spring of 2020 and includes sought-after amenities such as a new welcome lobby with adjacent café.
+The first phase of renovations was completed in Spring 2020 and includes sought-after amenities such as a new welcome lobby with adjacent café.
 The design team transformed a dark, dated vestibule into a light, airy space with luxury finishes and clear wayfinding.
 The café provides easy access to snacks and light meals, supporting residents with independent, active lifestyles.
 The lobby serves not only as a front entrance and welcoming center, but also as a comfortable place for socialization among residents and their guests.
 Updated finishes create a modern, but classic, feel throughout the space.

 Now, when prospective residents and their families visit for the first time, they will see bright, open spaces full of activity where there used to be enclosed vacant rooms with dated furniture.
 They will see residents utilizing the new amenities, socializing over a cup of Starbucks coffee or grabbing a fruit smoothie on their way to the new Wellness Center or Boutique Salon.
 This active, engaging “first impression” was Laurel Circle’s desired goal, and HCM is honored to have had the opportunity to bring this dream to life for the community.